korbinian90/QuantitativeSusceptibilityMappingTGV.jl/README.md

 1. Prepare files
     3D `mask` and `phase` NIfTI files are required
-2. Run this in the REPL or a julia file
+2. Run the following commands in an interactive julia REPL or a julia source file

     ```julia
     using QuantitativeSusceptibilityMappingTGV, MriResearchTools